 - Take a class.
 Not something related to your work (although I strongly encourage lifelong learning), but something fun.
 Maybe a photography class or a cooking class.
 Travel and experience different cultures.
 Just keep your mind open to see things from a new perspective.

 - Don’t be afraid to share ideas.
 Despite notions that the idea is the key to innovation, it’s often the commercialization that’s the biggest hurdle, not idea generation.
 Look at Xerox.
 They developed the interface Steve Jobs later incorporated into Apple computers — the graphical interface — but were never able to make any money from it.
+They also transferred intellectual property to a couple of employees who later built Adobe from their ideas.

 - By the same token, be careful who you discuss innovative ideas with.
 Not because they might steal them, but because they can be negative about any idea and discourage you from pursuing something remarkable.
 Accountants and attorneys (except for patent attorneys) tend to be very risk-averse, so avoid discussing ideas with them until you’ve vetted the idea with business people.